 Sharpness Charts

-Sharpness is not too bad for a classicly designed lens, and not too far off from the Zeiss Planar 50mm f2.
-It’s just a little softer wide open at f2.4, but at f2.8 it seems pretty comparable to the Zeiss Planar 50mm f2.
-I need to reshoot these charts on the M11, but will probably order a new lens first since Kipon has updated this lens a few times from what you’re seeing here.
+Sharpness is not too bad for a classicly designed lens and not too far off from the Zeiss Planar 50mm f2.
+It’s just a little softer wide open at f2.4, but at f2.8, it seems comparable to the Zeiss Planar 50mm f2.
+I need to reshoot these charts on the M11, but I will probably order a new lens first since Kipon has updated this lens a few times, from what you’re seeing here.

 Center Sharpness